briandoyle81/warpflow-contracts/README.md

 TODO:

-Add battle scarring to ships each time they get disabled
+CRITICAL: ERC-5192 to lock and unlock tokens on opensea Costs should probably be in the attributes arrays instead of separate Add battle scarring to ships each time they get disabled
 CRITICAL: Don't allow lobbies to be created for map ids that don't exist
 CRITICAL: Handle fleets that have more than 10 ships running out of space for deployment